whiteblock/p2p-tests/README.md

 # ETH2.0 P2P Tests

-## Testing Methodology

-This work started last year with [Eth Research](https://github.com/ethresearch/sharding-p2p-poc).

-Within the following test series, we will be testing libp2p's go implementation of [gossipsub](https://github.com/libp2p/go-libp2p-pubsub/blob/master/gossipsub.go).

 ## Overview
-The network is segmented into X number of shards.
-Every ~10 minutes, validators are randomly assigned to a shard, so the stress point is observing and testing the ability of validators to subscribe to new topics and send/receive messages pertaining to this new topic in an adequate amount of time.
+The focal point of the following tests is to analyze the performance of various messaging patterns, including the Libp2p implementation of gossipsub and floodsub, as well as Artemis' current implementation of the Plumtree algorithm.

+## Test Methodology

+This work started in early 2018 in collaboration with the [Eth Research team](https://github.com/ethresearch/sharding-p2p-poc).

-Please reference [this document](https://notes.ethereum.org/s/ByYhlJBs7) for further details pertaining to the test plan.
+Please reference [this document](https://notes.ethereum.org/s/ByYhlJBs7) for further details pertaining to this initial test plan.

+This document is a work in progress and will be updated accordingly as we progress with these initiatives.

 ## Test Utility